June3141/lazydb/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our development process, coding standards, and how to submit pull requests.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and release history.

 ## License